SAP-archive/docs/concepts/bot_builder/code_webhook.md

 2. Install the dependencies `composer require slim/slim`

-3. Copy and paste the code snippet in the `index.php`
+3. Copy and paste the sample code in the `index.php`

 4. Run your server with `php -S localhost:5000 index.php`